spdx/spdx-3-model/model/Licensing/Properties/comment.md

 ## Summary

-A comment identifies general comments about the License or LicenseException.
+Identifies general comments about the License or LicenseException.

 ## Description